 Barrio Bella Vista is vibrant culture hub so lots to see.
 Explore yourself or book a guided tour from one of the kiosks on the street.
 Peckish?
 Try some delicious Empanadas with Pebre (Chilean Chilli Sauce).

 La Chascona, meaning “tangled-haired woman”, is the Santiago home of writer, diplomat and Nobel Prize winner Pablo Neruda.
 Now a museum, the building, at the foot of San Cristobal Hill, is unpromising from the outside.
-Inside it is fascinating and not to be missed.
+Inside it is fascinating and one of the best places to see in Santiago.

 Climb Cerro San Cristóbal